10 Types of Frogs in Oregon

 Because of their large size, bullfrogs can consume various creatures besides insects in their diet.
 They prey on types of frogs far smaller in size than they are.

-Because of the introduction of bullfrogs in Oregon, several species of frogs have become threatened as a consequence.
+Because of the introduction of bullfrogs in Oregon, several species of frogs have become threatened.

 They are active both during the day and the night, although most of their activity occurs when the weather is humid and warm.